Cortona is a charming, peaceful town and one of the most delightful places to visit in all Tuscany.

 At the top of the long climb we arrived at the Basilica di Santa Margherita.

-There were fine views and curious vegetation and nice descent back into town.
+There were fine views and curious vegetation and a nice descent back into town.

 A wayside shrine.